 Figure 3.
-S4 simulated time series (1981-2015) of the interannual regime frequencies (in %) for the target month of December and different lead times (from 6 to 0 months) vs ERA-Interim observed frequency series (last column).
-Red and blue bars indicate the monthly frequency (in case of S4, of the 15-members ensemble mean) compared to the average frequency 1981-2015.
-Gray bars show the maximum and minimum monthly frequency of the 15 members, while red and blue crosses show the observed frequency (the same shown by the red/blue bars in the last column).
-Bottom numbers show the average frequency (in %) and the correlation with the observed one.
+S4 simulated time series (1986-2015) of the interannual regime frequencies (in %) for the target month of December and different forecast times (from 6 to 0 months) vs ERA-Interim observed freq. series (last column).
+Red and blue bars indicate the monthly frequency (in case of S4, of the 15-members ensemble mean) compared to the average climatological frequency (1981-2015).
+Gray bars represent the max and min monthly freq. of the 15 members, while red and blue crosses show the obs. freq. (the same shown by the red/blue bars in the last column).
+Bottom numbers show the climatological freq. (in %) and the correlation with the observed frequency.

-The simulated average monthly frequency is always close to the observed one; however, the temporal Pearson correlations between interannual frequencies are above 0.5 only for lead time 0 (second column from right), and quickly drop below 0.5 at higher lead times.
+The simulated average monthly frequency is always close to the observed one; however, the simulated interannual variability of the ensemble mean is much lower than the observed one; furthermore, temporal Pearson correlations are above 0.5 only at forecast time 0, and quickly drop below 0.5 at higher forecast times.